-- L6.3 In-depth examination explain the biological component of global issues, and the work done towards resolving them, proposing novel solutions where possible.
-(KU, KTS, GA) - L6.4 Professional confident communication of scientific concepts with peers and the public and apply use of software packages to communication and research.
+- L6.4 Professional confident communication of scientific concepts with peers and the public and apply use of software packages to communication and research.
 (GA, KTS, PPP) - L6.5 Identification, critical evaluation and synthesis of multiple sources of information to expand and develop their knowledge and understanding in biochemistry and related disciplines.
 (GA, KTS, PPP) - L6.6 The competent use of laboratory equipment and/or scientific method in research, and problem solving, and to refine the skills necessary for analysis of experimental data and the limitations of its analysis.
 (KU) - L6.7 The ability to complete an aspirations plan for the students chosen career pathway demonstrating that this pathway may change throughout life, and to recognise the need to continually update the skills necessary to succeed in a career.
 (GA, KU, KTS, PPP) - L6.8 Effective application of numeracy skills as a part of research, and other activities as part of the course.
 (KU, KTS, GA, PPP)